slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"To quiet a crowd or a drunk, just whisper.
 Calm is contagious." (...)
 "Your best response to an insult is «you’re probably right».
 Often they are."
 -- Kevin Kelly [1952]*

-> *"In college I used to work on the conflict resolution team at a local concert venue.
-Ultimate tool to de-escalate almost any situation?
-A genuine smile."  -- x@realestatetrent*

 ### On war